pghvlaans/sbotools/man/post-release/sboconfig.1.md

 **-o\|\--local-overrides (FALSE\|/path)**

-**LOCAL_OVERRIDES**: If set to a **path**, any directory name in the top level under that path matching a SlackBuild name is used in preference to the in-tree version.
+**LOCAL_OVERRIDES**: If set to an **absolute path**, any directory name in the top level under that path matching a SlackBuild name is used in preference to the in-tree version.
 This works even if the SlackBuild is out-of-tree.
 Scripts installing packages not marked with the *\_SBo* tag are neither upgradable with [sboupgrade(1)](sboupgrade.1.md) nor removable with [sboremove(1)](sboremove.1.md). *slack-desc*, an *info* file and a SlackBuild must all